akbiggs/UnityTimer/README.md

 ```
 **Attach the timer to a MonoBehaviour so that the timer is destroyed when the MonoBehaviour is.**

 Very often, a timer called from a MonoBehaviour will manipulate that behaviour's state.
 Thus, it is common practice to cancel the timer in the OnDestroy method of the MonoBehaviour.
-We've added a convenient extension method that attaches a Timer to a MonoBehaviour such that it will cancel the timer when the MonoBehaviour is detected as null.
+We've added a convenient extension method that attaches a Timer to a MonoBehaviour such that it will automatically cancel the timer when the MonoBehaviour is detected as null.

 ```c#
 public class CoolMonoBehaviour : MonoBehaviour {